 formula can be transformed to give the the velocity of sedimentation

-outside of a centrifuge by noticing that is just
+outside of a centrifuge by noticing that

 the centripetal acceleration of an object rotating around a central